Recovery, Rewritten

 Spoiler: I’m not.

-I’m still reactive sometimes.
+I’m still reactive at times.
 Still working on letting go of control.
 But I’ve found growth in the mess — and that’s worth something.

 Misconceptions About Sober People